 Stage Three CRPS (The Atrophic Stage)

-This is the said to be the start of the condition becoming entrenched and irreversible.
+This is the start of the condition becoming entrenched and irreversible.
 It is characterised by:

 - Constant and largely unvarying pain in the entire limb, with muscle wasting;